Ircama/sim800l-gsm-module/firmware/README.md

 No upgrade, just read the firmware version and reset the device via GPIO BCM 24.
 ```
+If the port is missing, mtkdownload attempts a software reboot of the SIM800 device and then starts the upgrade.
+The device must be operative for the software reboot to succeed.

 If the port is 0, the software reads the current firmware version and exit without performing the upgrade.

-If the port is negative (e.g., -24), the software reads the current firmware version, resets the device and exits without performing the upgrade.
+If the port is negative (e.g., -24), the software reads the current firmware version, performs a hard reset of the device and exits without performing the upgrade.

+If `<format>` is 'Y' (suggested), the software erases the FAT storage and then performs the flash upgrade.

+> In the version upgrade, such as upgrading from B01 to B02 version, you should erase the file system.

 If `<format>` is 'S', format FAT and also disable netlight at the end of the upgrade.

-If `<format>` is 'T', a dry-run procedure is executed testing port communication and GPIO reset, with output similar to the following (for `./mtkdownload /dev/serial0 .../ROM_VIVA T ...`):
+If `<format>` is 'T', a dry-run procedure is executed, testing port communication (and the GPIO hard reset if the port is given), with output similar to the following (for `./mtkdownload /dev/serial0 .../ROM_VIVA T ...`):

 ```
 Tty serial port configuration completed.